 How do you get inspired to make new beers?
 Getting away from the brewery so I can think away from the day-to-day issues.
 As for making new beers, I usually get inspired when I'm in Belgium, not necessarily from what I taste but just from being around the great brewing culture Belgium.

 "Hands down my favorite beer in the world is Orval"

 Do you have a Top Five list of Belgian beers?
 Hands down my favorite beer in the world is Orval, I love how it starts out fresh and hoppy when it's young but, over time the Brettanomyces takes over and changes.
 Brett adds a more funky edge to the beer.
 The sour Lambic beers at Cantillon and Drie Fountain are great.
 I still love Duvel and a very hoppy beer called XXX Bitter from De Rank Brewery.
 There's a new upstart brewery called Brewery De La Senne building a new brewery in Brussels right now.

 Can you give us suggestions for pairing Russian River beers with food?
-I still think one of my favorite pairings is Humboldt Fog Goat Cheese from Cyprus Grove Creamery with our barrel aged Temptation.
+I still think one of my favorite pairings is Humboldt Fog Goat Cheese from Cypress Grove Creamery with our barrel aged Temptation.
 The funkiness from the Brettanomyces yeast in the Temptation goes really well with the rich, earthy flavors of the goat cheese.

 What are your hopes for the brewery for 2010?
 An initial small expansion by purchasing more kegs and serving tanks for our pub as well as a new fermenter.
 My hopes with the new fermenter is to fill in the supply gap we have with our current distributor.